 Dubmatix is ‘Dirty Flirty’ with the number of references he has put into the tracks on this album, not only in terms of artists but also with the inclusion of different genres and instruments.

-From the Afro-Brazilian drumming North-South encounter on ‘Dirty Flirty’, we make the ‘Great Escape’ to the lounge of this music academy called “Overdubbed”, where Dubmatix lectures us on how to incorporate knowledge, time, history and fine taste for music into one album.
-Musicology, school’s in girls and boys!
+From the Afro-Brazilian drumming North-South encounter on ‘Dirty Flirty’, we make the ‘Great Escape’ to the lounge of this music academy called “Overdubbed”, where Dubmatix lectures us on how to incorporate knowledge, time, history, and fine taste for music into one album.
+Musicology, the school is in girls and boys!

 “Overdubbed” can not be glossed over.
 It demands respect.
-It’s sound production is not with ‘optimised for iTunes’ in mind, but re-creates a legacy, multi-layered, atmosphere.
+Its sound production is not with ‘optimized for iTunes’ in mind but re-creates a legacy, multi-layered, atmosphere.
 Do you remember how you used to unwrap your freshly purchased vinyl, after hurrying back home from the record store?
 The smell of it?
-So dust off your old record player, reconnect your stereo set, put the needle in the groove and turn the volume up as loud as you dare!
+So dust off your old record player, reconnect your stereo set, put the needle in the groove, and turn the volume up as loud as you dare!